ismailisimba/popupanywhere/README.md

 # Pop Up Anywhere JS Module
 This module allows you to create a pop-up menu - like those found in Windows or Mac's right-click.
+Try it out [here](https://ismailisimba.github.io/popupanywhere/).
+Check out the console every time you double click or click update settings.

 ## Downloading & Installing
 The module can be downloaded directly from [Github](https://ismailisimba.github.io/popupanywhere/popupany.js) and included in your project files for ease of use.